Gilbert0106/company-introduction/README.md

 cd company-introduction
 ```

-2. Run the command below to build an image called `company_introduction_image` based on the `Dockerfile` that can be located in the root of the project
+2. Run the command below to build to build an image and start a container using docker-compose

 ```
 sudo docker-compose run company_introduction